1 9 6 8 – 1 9 7 2 (Australia)

 1140 x 30 minute episodes

 Australian series Adventure Island was designed for an audience of young (five to seven years of age) children and grew out of an earlier children’s magazine-style series, The Magic Circle Club.

-Produced from the Melbourne studios of the Australian Broadcasting Corporation (ABC), Adventure Island was immensely popular and screened five afternoons a week.
+Produced from the Melbourne studios of the Australian Broadcasting Commission (ABC), Adventure Island was immensely popular and screened five afternoons a week.

 Each episode concerned a self-contained story which took place “far across the sea” on Adventure Island in the Kingdom of Diddley Dum Diddley.

-The villains of the show were Miser Meanie and Fester Fumble (played with a suitable degree of camp by Colin McEwan and Ernie Bourne respectively) and later, Squire Squeezum (Burt Cooper).
+The villains of the show were Miser Meanie and Fester Fumble (played with a suitable degree of camp by Colin McEwan and Ernie Bourne respectively) and later, Squire Squeezem (Burt Cooper).

 There was also a regular cast of puppets including Maxie Mouse and Samson the Cat, both operated by Ernie Bourne.